t2ance/Predictor-Feedback-Control/README.md

 Run the following two files to reproduce the training procedure.

-This will first generation the data by numerical successive approximation, and train the model.

-You can download the pkl files of numerical simulation results via this [link](https://drive.google.com/drive/folders/15C2AIQwt9kxbp5cUBm_CtYvxdMWUn5LI?usp=sharing) and put them to directories named 'data/<system>/'.

-To save time, the data generation is turned off by default in our script.

 ```shell
 python -s Baxter train.py
 python -s Unicycle train.py
 ```

+This will first generation the data by numerical successive approximation, and train the model.

 The model will be saved as '<system>.pth'.

 The model is available in the repository, and you can skip this step.

+To save time, the data generation is turned off by default in our script.
+You can download the pkl files of numerical simulation results directly via this [link](https://drive.google.com/drive/folders/15C2AIQwt9kxbp5cUBm_CtYvxdMWUn5LI?usp=sharing) and put them to directories named 'data/<system>/'.

 ### Model evaluation